apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Registers.md

 }
 ```

-Our `DeviceStatus` register now contains a mix of field types:
+The `DeviceStatus` register now contains a mix of field types:
-- `powerEnabled` and `interruptEnable` are configuration bits that can be both read and written
+- `powerEnabled` and `interruptEnable` are configuration bits that you can be both read and write.
 - `busy` is a status bit that can only be read (the hardware sets this bit)
 - `reset` is a command bit that can only be written (writing `true` triggers a reset)
 - `deviceMode` is a configuration field that can be both read and written
 - `_reserved` marks the remaining bits as reserved

-This makes `DeviceStatus` an asymmetric register, and different fields are available on different views.
+This makes `DeviceStatus` an asymmetric register, with different fields available on different views.

 #### Field Availability on Different Views